php-fig/fig-standards/bylaws/001-mission-and-structure.md

 ## Conduct

 All individuals involved with FIG either in an official capacity (Secretary, Core Committee, Project Representative, Editor, or Working Group member) or informally (such as participating in discussions) are expected to conduct themselves in a professional manner at all times.
-All individuals are expected to behave in a manner consistent with the Code Manifesto.
-Failure to do so will be considered grounds for expulsion.
+All individuals are expected to behave in a manner consistent with the slightly modified [Code Manifesto](000-code-manifest.md).

-In the case of an individual holding a formal position, a Recall or Expulsion Vote may be called to remove the individual in question.
-In the case of any other individual, any two Secretaries may issue a formal warning to the individual in question or issue a temporary or permanent ban from all FIG-related communication channels, as appropriate to the situation.
+In the case of an individual holding a formal position, bad behavior may result in a Recall or Expulsion Vote to remove the individual in question.
+In the case of any individual, any two Secretaries may issue a formal warning to the individual in question or issue a temporary or permanent ban from all FIG-related communication channels, as appropriate to the situation.

-The Editor and Sponsor of a Working Group may jointly remove any member of the Working Group for failure to abide by the Code Manifesto at any time.
+The Editor and Sponsor of a Working Group may jointly remove any member of the Working Group for failure to abide by the behavior guidelines at any time.

+Concerning behavior may be reported publicly in any thread, privately to any Secretary, to the relevant Working Group Editor or Sponsor, or anonymously by emailing secretaries@php-fig.org

 ## The Core Committee